THE PORTLAND HORSE PROJECT

 I fell in love with the rings as a child in the late 70's.
 I always pictured a time when horse carriages would have filled the streets

 instead of cars.
 Later in life when I started thinking about public art, it occurred to me to fasten toy horses to the rings.
-The
+After

 The project lives on.
-To continue building community and in support of participation, there is also a Facebook page where
+To continue building community and support participation, there is a burgeoning Facebook page where

 anyone can post their own horse pictures and share stories.
 You really would not believe some of the stories that I have heard

 about how this project has impacted peoples' lives.
 One great example is the Portland couple who met because of a horse on a ring

 and ended up getting married.
 Read about it here, and also check the Flickr video here.

 Original images for the project can be seen here and below is a live feed of images on Instagram tagged #PortlandHorseProject.